happycog/Antenna/README.md

 If you're using Vimeo, you get access to three more parameters:

-- vimeo_byline='true/false' -- Shows the byline.
+- vimeo_byline='true/false' -- Shows the byline on the video.
 Defaults to true.
 - vimeo_title='true/false' -- Shows the title on the video.
 Defaults to true.
 - vimeo_autoplay='true/false' -- Automatically start playback of the video.
 Defaults to false.